Guilinabaoge/SubgraphMatching_Spectral/README.md

 For the dense data graphs, we recommend you to enable QFilter.
 Otherwise, use the hybrid set intersection method with AVX2.

 In summary, you can execute your workloads with the following parameters as your baseline method in your experiments.
 First, add the definition "#define ENABLE_FAILING_SET" in configuration/config.h.
 Second, re-compile the source code.
-Finally, execute the workloads. **Note that in our experiments, we set the target number of results as 100000 and terminate a query if it cannot be completed within 5 minutes (300 seconds).
+Finally, execute the workloads. **Note that in our experiments, we set the target number of candidate_true as 100000 and terminate a query if it cannot be completed within 5 minutes (300 seconds).
 You can adjust these settings according to your requirement.**

 Execute the program with the "RI":